 For Club Environments in Particular: 4-H Club Choose Health Officers (CHO)*

 Choose Health Officers highlight the the 4th H in 4-H, Health: We pledge…my health to better living) by instituting roll calls tied to an activity, issuing an activity challenge for members with tips on how to reach a healthy activity goal by the next meeting, helping the recreation leader with active games and promoting healthy snacks at club meetings.
-This effort is supported by 4-H professionals' training via a live and recorded webinar, leader and officer training materials, and research-based and tested evaluation methods. *We are working to revise this resource for the 2017-18 program year.
+This effort is supported by 4-H professionals' training via a live and recorded webinar, leader and officer training materials, and research-based and tested evaluation methods. *We are working to revise this resource.

 OTHER PRIMARY RESOURCES